 We provide research and policy expertise in each of J-PAL’s ten sectors: Agriculture; Crime, Violence, and Conflict; Education; Environment, Energy, and Climate Change; Finance; Firms; Gender; Health; Labor Markets; and Political Economy and Governance.
 This includes publishing evidence summaries and policy insights, and building partnerships to help policymakers understand how and when to apply evidence from randomized evaluations to policies and programs.

 We create research resources to help design and implement randomized evaluations and to promote research transparency.
 We manage funding initiatives that support new and innovative evaluations in agricultural technology adoption, crime and violence, governance, government innovation, and post-primary education, among other topics.

 We also lead executive trainings and university-level online courses, including the MicroMasters in Data, Economics, and Development Policy, that help build the capacity of researchers who produce evidence, policymakers and donors who use it, and advocates of evidence-informed policy.

 J-PAL Global assists our Board of Directors and the Board’s Executive Committee in designing the strategy and policies that guide our operations worldwide.
-Our research, policy and communications, education, and training teams support the work of our six regional offices at leading universities in Africa, Europe, Latin America & the Caribbean, North America, South Asia, and Southeast Asia, as well as the work of our Middle East & North Africa Initiative.
+Our research, policy and communications, education, and training teams support the work of our seven regional offices at leading universities in Africa, Europe, Latin America and the Caribbean, North America, South Asia, and Southeast Asia, and the Middle East and North Africa.

 2019 was a banner year for J-PAL on many fronts.
 We launched many exciting initiatives to expand the frontiers of research and evidence-informed policy, including in digital finance (Africa), government innovation (global), migrants and social inclusion (Europe), work of the future (North America)...